Skip to Content

 Posted on Last updated: /

-Here we are, sharing a quick and easy DIY coasters tutorial on how to make beautiful stenciled felt coasters.
-Trust me, you will love these coasters.
+A quick and easy tutorial on how to DIY beautiful stenciled felt coasters.
+They're perfect to make as house warming gift.
+You will love these coasters.

 If you don’t have this type of felt, you may use a normal craft felt as an alternative.
 Layer a few pieces of them and stitch them up to form a thick and stable coaster, then follow the tutorial on how to stencil on felt.